Motor Coach Industries: 1994 acquisition

 In 1994, MCI stocks were purchased by Mexican DINA S.A., which had a long history of bus building and developed their HTQ proprietary technology (valued at 70 million dollars) that culminated with the creation of the Viaggio Confort Bus Line.
 MCI reproduced its Viaggio 1000 DOT for sale to the United States and Canada, and in late 1999/2000 the G4100, G4500 and F3500 models were released to the United States and to the Canadian markets.
 Production of the G4500 later moved to Winnipeg, after the G4100 was discontinued.
 Poor reliability of the G4500 resulted in very low sales after Greyhound Lines filed a lawsuit against MCI over the various issues with the bus.
 Greyhound took delivery of very few Winnipeg-built G4500s; these were later retired and sold.
 Related to a major contract cancellation by Western Star, DINA S.A. sold a great portion of its previously acquired MCI shares to Joseph Littlejohn & Levy.

 In 1994 TMC, including production rights for the RTS, was sold to NovaBus.
 In 1997 MCI purchased the rights from the bankrupt Flxible to produce the Flxible Metro and all related parts for it.
 After a period of waning product demand, increased competition and lay-offs in the early 2000s, production at MCI plants in Winnipeg and Pembina increased in 2006, and 130 employees were added.

 During the late 1990s and early 2000s, MCI consolidated its operations, the Winnipeg site was expanded and modernized.
 DINA S.A. purchased North American Symix and opened an assembly plant in Buenos Aires, Argentina and the DIMEX and DINAIR companies.
 A new coach finishing and paint facility and customer delivery centre were constructed on the site.
 At the same time, a seven-year contract was signed with the IAM union local.
 This agreement contained cost improvements and production operations flexibility to improve the productivity and competitiveness of the manufacturing and assembly operations.

-The buses, especially the older MC-8 and workhorse MC-9 models of the 1980s, became the standard for interstate travel for many bus companies.
+The older buses, especially the MC-8, MC-9, and 102A3/B3/C3 workhouse models of the 1980s, became the standard for interstate travel for so many bus companies.
 Those particular buses featured metal frames and roof supports, metal panels on the sides and were extremely durable and reliable.
 Many of the buses, having survived millions of miles of commercial use, had a second career serving churches or other organizations, while the MCI/TMC coaches were popular "conversion shells", used for motorhomes.